Skip to content

 Professor Hoyles started her career at the Institute of Food Research, Reading as a taxonomist, characterizing novel fastidious Gram-positive anaerobes isolated from clinical and veterinary sources.
 Her GlaxoSmithKline-funded PhD, at the University of Reading in the Food Microbial Sciences Unit headed by Professor Glenn Gibson, focused on using in vitro fermentation systems to understand the effect of an anti-obesity therapy on the human gut microbiota and its lipolytic activity.
 She then secured an Irish Government Fellowship at University College Cork to work in the bacteriophage research group of Professor Douwe van Sinderen, developing methods to improve recovery and characterization of bacteriophage populations within the human gut.

 Since training as a computational biologist (MRC Advanced Scholarship, MRC Intermediate Research Fellowship in Data Science), Professor Hoyles has worked extensively in the field of systems biology.
-Most recently, she has worked on numerous animal and human studies integrating microbiomic, metabolomic and transcriptomic data to better understand how the microbiome and its metabolites influence intestinal and systemic health.
+She works on numerous animal and human studies integrating microbiomic, metabolomic and transcriptomic data to better understand how the microbiome and its metabolites influence intestinal and systemic health.
+Professor Hoyles's phenomics work also includes detailed studies on Coriobacteriia and Klebsiella spp.

-Professor Hoyles is Research Lead for the Antimicrobial Resistance, Omics and Microbiota theme, situated within the Centre for Systems Health and integrated Metabolic Research (SHIMR) and affiliated with the Department of Biosciences.
+Professor Hoyles works within the Centre for Systems Health and integrated Metabolic Research (SHIMR) and is affiliated with the Department of Biosciences.

 Her research interests are wide-ranging, covering: